theblcl/Minimal-Phone-Guide/docs/apps.md

 ### Screen Saver
     E-Ink ScreenSaver from TT Soft
-This one updates only every 5 minutes to save battery
+The [E-Ink ScreenSaver](https://play.google.com/store/apps/details?id=com.tt.einkscreensaver) updates only every 5 minutes (configurable) to save battery, and is optimized for E-Ink devices and the Minimal Phone with always-on display.
+Very customizable through settings.

 ### Shortcuts
     Key Mapper